 Polycystic Ovarian Syndrome (PCOS) is a common endocrine system disorder affecting about 12-18% of women in the reproductive age.
 PCOS causes irregular periods, excessive male-type hair growth, thinning of scalp hair, acne, obesity, difficulty in losing weight, dark patches of skin and infertility.
 The exact cause of PCOS is not known.
 However, it is speculated that the syndrome occurs as a result of interplay of genetic and environmental factors which throw the hormones out of gear.
 Insulin resistance is believed to be the culprit.
 Insulin is the hormone produced in the pancreas that allows our body to use sugar (glucose).
 Insulin resistance means that the normal levels of insulin are producing sub-normal effects, resulting in excess insulin being released.
-Excess insulin might affects the ovaries by increasing male hormone/androgen production, which may interfere with the ovaries’ ability to release eggs/ovulation.
+Excess insulin might affect the ovaries by increasing male hormone/androgen production, which may interfere with the ovaries’ ability to release eggs/ovulation.

 - Irregular, infrequent, heavy or prolonged menstrual periods,